Central Desert Regional Council Central Desert Regional Council

 • Governance and Elected Members Policies

-Central Desert Regional Council acknowledges the traditional owners and custodians of the lands on which we work.
+Central Desert Regional Council acknowledges the Traditional Owners and Custodians of the lands on which we work.
 We pay our respects to their Elders past and present.

-Central Desert Regional Council acknowledges the traditional owners and custodians of the lands on which we work.
+Central Desert Regional Council acknowledges the Traditional Owners and Custodians of the lands on which we work.
 We pay our respects to their Elders past and present.

 CDRC Logo